ooni/probe-cli/internal/enginenetx/DESIGN.md

 [      0.094662] <info> httpsDialer: [#2] TLSVerifyCertificateChain api.ooni.io... started
 [      0.096677] <info> httpsDialer: [#2] TLSVerifyCertificateChain api.ooni.io... ok
 ```

+**Listing 11** Re-run with invalid cached state and bridge address.

 You see that now we immediately use the correct address thanks to the stats.